 About Nice Assets

-Nice Assets is the work of Nicole Gaston, a Wellington-based craftswoman who creates fun colourful ceramics.
+Nice Assets is the work of moi, Nicole Gaston, based in Pōneke, Aotearoa.

 Follow me on @nice.assets for regular updates.